 Ferro-Alloy Resources Limited (“FAR” or the “Company”) is a Guernsey registered company, formed in 2000, which is the 100% owner of Firma Balausa LLP, the holder of the rights to develop and exploit the giant Balasausqandiq vanadium deposit in Southern Kazakhstan (Kyzylordinskaya Oblast).

-FAR is listed on the Kazakhstan Stock Exchange and plans to list on the London Stock Exchange in 2018.
+FAR listed the London Stock Exchange (www.londonstockexchange.com) in 2019 and on the Astana International Stock Exchange (www.aix.kz) in 2020.
 FAR has over 150 shareholders who include well-known institutions, management and individuals or family structures from the UK, Kazakhstan and several other countries.

 The Company is currently producing vanadium in the form of ammonium metavanadate (“AMV”), treating purchased concentrates and other vanadium-containing materials.
 The current output capacity is dependent on the type of feed.
 Using low-grade concentrates the plant is capable of producing around 150 tonnes of vanadium pentoxide (equivalent) per year and much higher levels from other raw-materials.
-Having proven the operating effectiveness, the Company now plans to install equipment to convert AMV to vanadium pentoxide and increase output in stages to up to 2,000 tonnes of vanadium pentoxide per year.
+The Company is installing equipment to convert AMV to vanadium pentoxide and is part of the way through an expansion to increase output in stages to up to 1,500 tonnes of vanadium pentoxide per year.